GeoinformationSystems/climatecharts/README.md

 The client-side webapp has two versions:
 1. The main master version, for everybody accessible and to be promoted:
   http:/climatecharts.net
-2. The test development version, for the testers, codrs and other affiliates, not to be promoted:
+2. The test development version, for the testers, coders and other affiliates, not to be promoted:
   http:/climatecharts.net/develop

 As soon as the develop version is accepted by all affiliates, it replaces the current master version.